softkome/nixos-config/README.md

 # softkome's NixOS Config

-This is my personal NixOS configuration using flakes and home-manager as a module.
+This is my personal NixOS configuration

 ## Features